-The DS33Z44 clocks sources and functions are as follows:
+The DS33Z11 clocks sources and functions are as follows:

-- Serial Transmit Data (TCLKI1-4) and Serial Receive Data (RCLKI1-4) clock inputs are used to transfer data from the serial interface.
+- Serial Transmit Data (TCLKI) and Serial Receive Data (RCLKI) clock inputs are used to transfer data from the serial interface.
 These clocks can be continuous or gapped. - System Clock (SYSCLKI) input.
 Used for internal operation.
 This clock input cannot be a gapped clock.
-A clock supply with +/- 100 ppm frequency accuracy is suggested.
+A clock supply with ±100 ppm frequency accuracy is suggested.
 A buffered version of this clock is provided on the SDCLKO pin for the operation of the SDRAM.
 A divided and buffered version of this clock is provided on the SPICK pin for Serial EEPROM operation.
-A divided and buffered version of this clock is provided on REFCLKO for the RMII/MII interface. - Packet Interface Reference clock (REF_CLK) input that can be 25 or 50 MHz.
+A divided and buffered version of this clock is provided on REF CLKO for the RMII/MII interface. - Packet Interface Reference clock (REF_CLK) input that can be 25 or 50 MHz.
 This clock is used as the timing reference for the RMII/MII interface.
-The user can utilize the built-in REFCLKO output clock to drive this input. - The Transmit and Receive clocks for the MII Interface (TX_CLKn and RX_CLKn).
+The user can utilize the built-in REF_CLKO output clock to drive this input. - The Transmit and Receive clocks for the MII Interface (TX_CLK and RX_CLK).
 In DTE mode, these are input pins and accept clocks provided by an Ethernet PHY.
 In the DCE mode, these are output pins and will output an internally generated clock to the Ethernet PHY.
-The output clocks are generated by the internal division of REF_CLK. - REF_CLKO is an output clock that is generated by dividing the 100 MHz System clock (SYSCLKI) by 2 or 4.
-This output clock can be used as an input to REF_CLKI, allowing the user to have one less oscillator for the system. - A Management Data Clock (MDC) output is derived from SYSCLKI and is used for information transfer between the internal Ethernet MAC and external PHY.
+The output clocks are generated by internal division of REF_CLK.
+In RMII mode, only the REF_CLK input is used. - REF_CLKO is an output clock that is generated by dividing the 100 MHz System clock (SYSCLKI) by 2 or 4.
+This output clock can be used as an input to REF_CLK, allowing the user to have one less oscillator for the system. - A Management Data Clock (MDC) output is derived from SYSCLKI and is used for information transfer between the internal Ethernet MAC and external PHY.
 The MDC clock frequency is 1.67 MHz.